snehasurwase20/prompt-engineering-resume-optimizer/README.md

 - Passionate about data science and analytics

 ## Results
+- Basic prompts produced generic responses
+- Structured prompts improved clarity and formatting
-Role-based prompts generated the most structured, relevant, and professional outputs.
+- Role-based prompts generated the most relevant, structured, and professional outputs

 ## Key Learning
-Prompt design directly impacts AI output quality.
-More specific and contextual prompts lead to better results.
+Prompt structuring and contextual instructions significantly impact AI output quality.
+More specific and role-based prompts lead to more accurate and optimized results.

+## Tools Used
+- ChatGPT